Wilfred Southall Sustainability Awards

 Awards of £1,000 per category will be given in two instalments: £800 will be paid to the student following an award ceremony at the MA Degree show in September and the balance of £200, when the student has made a presentation on the development of their project to the School of Art, Film and Media and Bath School of Design.

-The inaugral winners of the Wilfred Southall Sustainability Awards are Alic Parkes and Victoria Norcross.
+The winners of the Wilfred Southall Sustainability Awards for 2023 are Bedra Sahbaz, Emily Lewin and Edie Evans.

 Please click on the images below to view each candidate’s full presentation.